Skip to Content

 California’s criminal drug charges rely on three main Health and Safety Codes:

 • HS 11350.
-This statute prohibits possession of controlled substances.
-These include cocaine, crack, heroin, ecstasy, methamphetamine, and non-prescribed prescription painkillers, among others.
+This statute prohibits possession of controlled substances, including cocaine, heroin, ecstasy, and non-prescribed prescription painkillers.

 • HS 11351.
-If you possess illegal drugs with intent to distribute, this statute makes it a felony offense.
+Possessing illegal drugs with intent to distribute is a felony offense under this statute.

 • HS 11352.
 This law makes it a crime to sell, transport, or provide narcotics to others.

-Several other codes and subsections may apply to some drug-related offenses, but the statutes above form the core of most prosecutions.
+Other codes and subsections apply to some drug-related offenses, but these three statutes form the core of most prosecutions.
 California enforces strict penalties for possession, sale, manufacture, and trafficking of narcotics.

-In addition to state charges, the Title 21 U.S. Controlled Substance Act sets out drug-related offenses at the federal level.
+In addition to state charges, the Title 21 U.S. Controlled Substance Act governs drug-related offenses at the federal level.

-Federal drug crime charges involve one or more of the following:
+Federal drug crime charges apply when one or more of the following is true:

 • The case crosses a state or national border